Grimur12/VNL1_24_H7/DOCS/Dagbók.md

       - The plan for us today is to finish the other parts missing in logic layer or the majority of it.
 If we do not finish we will leave connection testing until next week.
       - We are working on the Properties Logic file, finished it today and will start on the Maintenance Logic next.
   - Grímur and Máni
       -Today we are focusing on connecting our system.
 Connecting the Logic Layer to the Datalayer.
+Implementing basic logic like loading and such

 TODO:
 - [x] Create an independent Data Layer